 Introduction to the scientific methodology

 This project implements an innovative methodology considering the urban, technical and valuation aspects.
 We discuss the methodologies that we plan to adopt.
 The aim of WP1 is to set an integrative literature baseline of the urban territory in the frame of micro-value chains for manufacturing/recycling production.
 The major output is to present the indicators, criteria and sustainable principles in the lens of post-growth future.
 This working package gives the insights for the WP2, and WP3, which are key to the project.
 The WP2 to systematize a design process for Open Source Appropriate Technologies for a complete distributed manufacturing/recycling process of plastic recycling as lead material case study.
 The main idea is to establish a local recycling unit to connect with local designers/manufactures at the Octroi ecosystem in order to create experimental products for the local community.
 WP3 It aims to connect the urban and technical layers to better understand under which conditions the open manufacturing ecosystems are pertinent for an urban territory.
 This WP will synthetize an aid-decision tool in the means of system dynamics perspective to better understand the drivers, barriers and scenarios.
-This will reveal the value of these type socio-technical systems given the challenges posed by the offshoring of global value chains in an urban territorial context to improve the resilience of the territory and making informed decisions on sustainability.
+This will reveal the value of these type of socio-technical systems given the challenges posed by the offshoring of global value chains in an urban territorial context to improve the resilience of the territory and making informed decisions on sustainability.
 WP4 is devoted to the iteration and evaluation using life cycle assessment of the urban production to deeply understand the possible evolution according to the particularities of the urban context of Nancy and the Octroi-Nancy Association.
 In this WP4 aims to consolidate the starting point for a longitudinal study to present the possible evolution and unfolding the major that a productive third place can impact the resilience of the local territory.

 II.
 Partenariat (consortium ou équipe)